Shop Subscribe

 Pick a Theme

-One of the easiest ways to bring focus to an event is to choose a theme.
-National Reading Day offers a lot of flexibility—you can pick a genre, subject, or even a particular author to build your celebration around.
-For your youngest students, Dr. Seuss, and Maurice Sendak are celebration-ready authors.
-You can also choose a genre, such as realistic fiction, for second and third graders.
+Choosing a theme is one of the easiest ways to bring focus to an event.
+National Reading Day offers much flexibility—you can pick a genre, subject, or even a particular author to build your celebration around.
+For your youngest students, Dr. Seuss and Maurice Sendak are celebration-ready authors.
+You can also choose a genre, such as realistic fiction, for second and third-graders.

 Make It a Party